comstyle/SharpNL/readme.md

 > Implement the best library of natural language processing in C#, which means:
 > - Be as lightweight as possible
-> - Be fully compatible with the OpenNLP library
+> - Be fully compatible with the OpenNLP library (done!)

-and, perhaps one day be compatible with Standord NLP =)

-## Current tasks
+## TODO

-> - Port the OpenNLP Library ~98% done (The alpha version is almost ready).
+> - Port the OpenNLP Library ~99% done (The alpha version is almost ready).
 > - Improve usability of the library (Good progress so far)
-> - Improve the portuguese recognition - [CoGrOO] Project already found some good answer on how to do this.
+> - Run a Profiler to reduce memory and cpu utilization.
-> - Create a GUI/IDE (WiP)
+> - Create a GUI/IDE (WiP - No ETA for the GUI)
+> - Ensure that the library is compatible with Mono.
+> - I might implement the Bikel’s parser in the future.

 ## Support